kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions.md

-# Understanding your mindsets and emotions
+# Understanding Your Mindsets and Emotions

 E*stimated Time: 14 hours*